 – Mayor Juan Mari Aburto

 Juan Mari Aburto was born in Bilbao in 1961.
 Married and father to two children, he received his law degree from the University of Deusto.
 For the last 20 years he has held different public offices, mostly related to the promotion of employment and social justice.
 Among those worth a particular mention are his time at the Social Action Department of the Provincial Council of Bizkaia (2003-2011) and his work at the head of the Employment and Social Affairs Department of the Basque Government (2012-2015).
-He was elected Mayor of Bilbao three years ago as the candidate of the Basque Nationalist Party (PNV).
+He was elected Mayor of Bilbao in 2015 as the candidate of the Basque Nationalist Party (PNV) and he has been re-elected in 2019.
 From the moment he took office he made clear that “improving the quality of life for the men and women of Bilbao is the first and last goal” of his job: “The dignity of the people and the common good are matters that must shape all political action”.